 Intermediate Level Group Classes

 At the Intermediate level, dancers begin to move out of the mechanical phase of learning and start to develop a more natural, spontaneous appearance.
 Fundamentals such as lead/follow, posture, frame, Cuban motion, alignments, footwork, etc are still stressed while more advanced patterns and techniques are introduced.
-We recommend that students spend a full year at the Intermediate level but may move ahead faster with regular private lessons.
+We recommend that students spend a full year at the Intermediate level but may move ahead faster with regular private lessons or with permission from Chris or Lee.
 Intermediate level classes move much faster than the beginner level as we assume students have achieved solid fundamentals in our Beginner classes.

 Advanced Level Group Classes